joel-lbth/hdrc-architecture/docs/workshop.md

-__Data architecture of a TRE with C4 modelling language__ A workshop by Joe Leach (LB Tower Hamlets Data Architect) [🌐](https://www.uktre.org/en/latest/events/wg_workshops/2023-12-05-december-meeting/workshop-tre-c4-architecture.html
+__Data architecture of a Trusted Research Environment (TRE) with C4 modelling language__ A workshop by Joe Leach (LB Tower Hamlets Data Architect) [🌐](https://www.uktre.org/en/latest/events/wg_workshops/2023-12-05-december-meeting/workshop-tre-c4-architecture.html
 )[📜](https://hackmd.io/U08T3tHXTo64WXXjqVLb4A?both)

 ## 📦 Dependencies

-This notebook uses [structurizr-lite](https://structurizr.com/help/lite) to work with "diagrams as code" (a similar outcome, though with non-interactive diagrams, could be achieved with a combination of [quarto](https://quarto.org) and [kroki](https://kroki.io)).
-In either case, the use of [git](https://git-scm.com) supports effective version control.
+This notebook uses [structurizr-lite](https://structurizr.com/help/lite) to work with "diagrams as code".

 structurizr-lite is created by the author of C4, and is possibly the best implementation as it allows you to re-render nested elements at different levels in the zoom hierarchy, this means that you only need to create elements once for use in multiple views.
 The tool allows zoom traversal of nested hierarchies.

 The design outputs are rendered as a website on your local machine, and enable you to open designs in "presentation mode" making the best use of available screen space.
-You can also export the outputs to static webpages and images.
+You can also export the outputs to static webpages .

 ## 🛠️ Workshop